Javier Solís

 Gabriel Siria Levario (4 September 1931 – 19 April 1966), known professionally as Javier Solís, was a Mexican singer and actor.
 He specialized in the musical genres of bolero and ranchera.
+His 1965 album Sombras has been ranked by critics at No. 106 on their list of the greatest Latin albums of all time.

 Early life

 Gabriel Siria Levario was the first of three children of Francisco Siria Mora, a baker and butcher, and Juana Levario Plata, a trader.
 Juana had a stall at a public market and as her spouse had allegedly abandoned her, she had little time save for work.
 After a time, she decided to leave her son at the household of his uncle Valentín Levario Plata and his wife, Ángela López Martínez, whom Gabriel considered his real parents.

 Siria had to drop out of school before his teens to support his family, after the death of his aunt Angela.
 Due to his aunt's death Gabriel only completed the first five years of primary school in Tacubaya in Mexico City, where he used to participate in singing contests.
 After dropping out of school he worked collecting bones and glass.
 Later he worked in a supermarket transporting merchandise.
 He worked as a baker, a butcher, a carpenter's helper and a car washer.
 In his spare time, he trained as an amateur boxer, with aspirations of going professional, but after suffering a few defeats, he was urged to work at something "more decent".